PenelopeKing/Efficient-Common-Sense-in-LLMs-via-Knowledge-Graph-Compression/README.md

 # To run our compressed subgraph model run:
 python run.py compressed_KG
 ```
+Note: Training will take a while and models will save when ran for the first time.
+Each model will allow you to input test sentences and view the explanations.

 ## Reference

 EunJeong Hwang, Veronika Thost, Vered Shwartz, and Tengfei Ma.
 2023.
 [Knowledge Graph Compression Enhances Diverse Commonsense Generation](https://aclanthology.org/2023.emnlp-main.37.pdf).
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing, pages 558–572, Singapore.
 Association for Computational Linguistics.